de-Medeiros-insect-lab/workflows/install_instructions/poretools.md

 ### Example: using poretools to create a tarball from a set of FAST5 files

 ```
-poretools combine -o foo.fast5.tar.gz /directory/to/your/data/*.fast5
+poretools combine -o foo.fast5.tar.gz directory/to/your/data/*.fast5
 ```

-In this example, `/directory/to/your/data/` can be replaced with the directory containing the FAST5 files you want to combine as a .tar.gz file.
+In this example, `directory/to/your/data/` can be replaced with the directory containing the FAST5 files you want to combine as a .tar.gz file.
+These commands will save a file `foo.fast5.tar.gz` on your current directory.

 ## References